Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

-For a specific model and parallel strategy, we can use STAGE to generate workloads with and without activation recomputation~\cite{llama3, korthikanti2022reduceact}.
-For LLaMa-7B with batch=1, TP=8, and SP, \autoref{fig:recompute_comparison} demonstrates that activation recomputation reduces peak memory but increases runtime.
-This lowered memory footprint could potentially enable an increased number of data-parallel dimensions, which could be advantageous according to the previous analysis.
+\fbox{ \parbox{\columnwidth}{ \textit{\textbf{Observation 4.} Activation Recompute is a promising trade-off.} } } For a given model and parallel strategy, STAGE can generate workloads both with and without activation recomputation~\cite{llama3, korthikanti2022reduceact}.
+For LLaMA-7B with batch = 1, TP = 8, and SP, \autoref{fig:recompute_comparison} shows that activation recomputation lowers peak memory usage while increasing runtime.
+This reduction in memory footprint can enable larger data-parallel degrees, which may be beneficial based on the earlier analysis.